-For valuation purposes, all of our Other Portfolio investments are non-control investments for which we generally do not have a controlling interest in the portfolio company or the ability to nominate a majority of the portfolio company's board of directors.
-Our Other Portfolio investments comprised 3.4% and 3.3%, respectively, of our Investment Portfolio at fair value as of June 30, 2014 and December 31, 2013.
+For valuation purposes, all of our Other Portfolio investments are non-control investments.
+Our Other Portfolio investments comprised 4.1% and 3.3%, respectively, of our Investment Portfolio at fair value as of September 30, 2014 and December 31, 2013.
 Similar to the LMM investment portfolio, market quotations for Other Portfolio equity investments are generally not readily available.
 For our Other Portfolio equity investments, we generally determine the fair value of our investments using the NAV valuation method.
 For Other Portfolio debt investments, we determine the fair value of these investments through obtaining third-party quotes or other independent pricing to the extent the use of these inputs are available and appropriate to determine fair value.
-To the extent such observable inputs are not available or appropriate, we value these Other Portfolio debt investments using the Yield-to-Maturity valuation method.
-For Other Portfolio investments for which we have determined that third-party quotes or other independent pricing are not available or appropriate, we generally estimate the fair value based on the assumptions that we believe hypothetical market participants would use to value the our Other Portfolio debt investments in a current hypothetical sale using the Yield-to-Maturity valuation method.
+For Other Portfolio debt investments for which we have determined that third-party quotes or other independent pricing are not available or appropriate, we generally estimate the fair value based on the assumptions that we believe hypothetical market participants would use to value our Other Portfolio debt investments in a current hypothetical sale using the Yield-to-Maturity valuation method.

-For valuation purposes, our investment in the External Investment Manager is a control investment for which we have a controlling interest in the portfolio company and the ability to nominate a majority of the portfolio company's board of directors.
+For valuation purposes, our investment in the External Investment Manager is a control investment.
 Market quotations are not readily available for this investment, and as a result, we determine the fair value of the External Investment Manager using the Waterfall methodology under the market approach.
 In estimating the enterprise value, we analyze various factors, including the entity's historical and projected financial results, as well as its size, marketability and performance relative to the population of market multiples.
 This valuation approach estimates the value of the investment as if we were to sell, or exit, the investment.
 In addition, we consider the value associated with our ability to control the capital structure of the company, as well as the timing of a potential exit.